rogino/COSCNotes/COSC367/Week 07 Global and Local Search.md

 Two parents produce two offspring.
 1, 2 or *n* **crossover points** are generated:

-One point crossover: child has parent one's chromosomes up until the random cross over point; after that is the other parent's chromosomes
+One point crossover: child has parent one's chromosomes up until the random cross over point; after that is the other parent's chromosomes.

-*n* point crossover: at *n* separate points, it swaps from getting chromosomes from one parent to the other
+*n* point crossover: at *n* separate points, it swaps from getting chromosomes from one parent to the other.

 #### Mutation